 Bangkok is a large and sprawling city.
 Deciding where to visit can be tough, particularly if your time in the Thai capital is limited.

-There’s no need to stress though; our expert team of travel writers have compiled this fantastic list of the best places to visit in Bangkok so that you don’t miss any of the city’s coolest spots.
+There’s no need to stress though; our expert team of travel writers have compiled this fantastic list of the best places to visit in Bangkok so that you don’t miss any of the city’s top spots.

 With something to appeal to all tastes and budgets, some of these best places to visit in Bangkok are sure to amaze you!
 From the magnificent Royal Palace to Chatuchak Market, Wat Arun or a boat down the Chao Phraya River, there’s heaps of amazing tourist attractions to explore.